nicotsou/nicotsou.com/content/blog/windows-anniversary/index.md

 ![I remember I was so fascinated when I saw this setup for the first time.](images/windows-98-setup.png) _I remember I was so fascinated when I saw this setup for the first time._

 For the first time ever, friendly error messages apologize to you every time an application has to terminate.
 How nice of them.
 You can also send an error report to Microsoft.
-It just takes just one click and it arrives directly in the Bill’s Recycle Bin.
+It just takes one click and it arrives directly in the Bill’s Recycle Bin.

 ![Windows 98 error window](images/windows-98-error-window.jpeg)
 _At least you had an entertaining activity to play with when something was crashing._